Relintai/broken_seals/README.md

 Usually the simplest fix is to just export again (since blender is probably still open).
 I was also able to fix it by changins some settings and clicking reimport a few times in the inspector.
-But exportin again is usuallz the fastest.
+But exportin again is usually the fastest.

 I haven't been able to figure out what causes this yet.